basic configuration

 ui.fps = 1

-Explanation of stuff you probably want to change
+Explanation of stuff you probably want to change in config.toml:

-main.plugins.bt-tether.devices.XXX here you configure your Bluetooth.
-You want to delete whichever section you do not use (i.e. if you have Android phone, delete every line with “ios” in it).
+main.plugins.bt-tether.devices.XXX → These parameters are where you configure the Bluetooth connection.
+Be sure to delete whichever sections you will not use (i.e., if you have Android phone, delete every line with “ios” in it).
+Configuring this can get a little tricky, so here’s a rundown of what to change:

 When you are done with the changes, save and close the file.